 logintc-user and the password you set upon initial launch of the appliance.
 You will now configure the LoginTC RADIUS Connector.

-Create a new configuration file by clicking + Create your first configuration:
+Create a new endpoint file by clicking + Create your first endpoint:

 ||Number of seconds that the RADIUS connector will wait for|